aosabook/500lines/ci/README.rst

   cd /path/to/test_repo
   touch new_file
   git add new_file
-  git commit -m"new file" new_file
+  git commit -m "new file" new_file

 then repo_observer.py will realize that there's a new commit and will notify the dispatcher.
 You can see the output in their respective shells, so you